ivanceras/rust-vim-setup/README.md

-# Code rust projects using vim
+# Use VIM as your RUST IDE

 ### Install vim first, if its not already